 What is in it for me?

-10 CPD points allocated by SACE towards the PPDPA for educators who successfully complete the programme.
+- 10 CPD points allocated by SACE towards the CPDT for educators who successfully complete the programme

 What does a Moderator do?

 In a typical workplace environment, a Moderator will:

 - Ensure that the assessment process followed by the assessor is fair, valid and relevant

 - Apply quality assurance of learning material used, training, assessment documentation, assessments and record-keeping

 - Liaise with the ETQAs of the SETA’s

 - Assist in the development and implementation of Skills Development policies and procedures

 - Assist in development of assessment standards to test knowledge and skills of candidates during a recruitment process

 - Moderate evidence for Recognition of Prior Learning (RPL)